mastiff-systems343/mastiff-systems/_posts/2025-06-04-Welcome-to-Our-Cybersecurity-Blog-Series.md

 Final Thoughts

-Cybersecurity is not just an IT responsibility—it’s a business-wide commitment.
+Cybersecurity is not just an IT responsibility, it’s a business-wide commitment.
 Small practices that prioritize digital security not only avoid regulatory penalties but also gain a competitive advantage by building trust with their clients.

 Stay tuned for our next post: **Phishing and Email Security**